-At Post 16 we offer a range of Level 3 and Level 2 courses.
+At Post 16 we offer a wide range of Level 3 courses.
 Performance at GCSE will determine which courses you are able to access.

 In order to follow the Level 3 courses grades 9-5 need to be attained in your GCSEs including English Language and Mathematics.
-To access the Level 2 courses you will need at least 5 grades 9-1.
-You need to be mindful that University selection is now very dependent on overall GCSE performance.
+You need to be mindful that university selection is now very dependent on overall GCSE performance.